ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### Global marketplace for data storage

 [Filecoin](https://filecoin.io/) lets any storage owner host data for users who need additional space.
 It is one of the reasons IPFS exists in the first place and will be a great accelerator of the IPFS growth once fully online later this year.
 The project is developed by [Protocol Labs](https://protocol.ai/).

+[Functionland](https://fx.land) has built Fula protocol and chain, which leverages unused storage resources on any personal device, such as laptop, to provide a decentralized, cost-effective cloud-like storage solution with full user control and superior functionality.

 Textile.io is building the [Powergate](https://blog.textile.io/filecoin-developer-tools-concepts/) tool for your app to interact with Filecoin once the main net is launched.